oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/the-rest-api.md

 You can use the `-k` option to bypass the check to verify that the operator's certificate is trusted (instead of `curl --cacert`), but this is insecure.
 {{% /notice %}}

 To use this script, pass in the Kubernetes server address and then the URL you want to call.
 The script assumes `jq` is installed and uses it to format the response.
 This can be removed if desired.
-The script also prints out quite a bit of useful debugging information, in addition to the response.
+In addition to the response, the script also prints out quite a bit of useful debugging information.
 Here is an example of the output of this script:

 ```shell
 $ ./rest.sh kubernetes001 operator/latest/domains/domain1/clusters